 3) Your support group.
-I firmly believe that recording is a supportive process and South Sound Sound is a fun and positive place.
+We firmly believe that recording is a supportive process and South Sound Sound is a fun and positive place.
 Acts are welcome to bring friends along as they are not a distraction during your creative journey.

 4) Singers: Get those vocal chords warmed up but don’t over do it.
 Water at room temp is good, too cold can constrict the vocal chords.
-I typically have hot water going here at the studio and supply organic tea to help the vocals flow.
+We typically have hot water going here at the studio and supply organic tea to help the vocals flow.
 Sounds between singing phrases can easily be edited out so humming your upcoming note “I Walk the Line” Johnny Cash style is no problem.

 1) Tune your instruments often during the session.